grolston/mssqldba/README.md

 create a credential object to store either windows credential or SQL Account
 $Creds = Get-Credential

-# note if you are using Windows account which you are running powershell under, you will not need to supply a credential.
+note: if you are using Windows account which you are running powershell under, you will not need to supply a credential.

 instantiate the object supplying your SQL connection information
 $Local = New-SqlServerClient -ServerInstance myComp -Database myDatabase  -Credential $Creds -Security SQLAccount -Port 1433